degdigital/UIEcosystem/sfcc.md

 ### CSS
 **PostCSS**
-* DEG utilizes [PostCSS](http://postcss.org/) to process CSS files and aims to write modern and future-proof CSS based on W3C specifications while avoiding the proprietary syntax of preproccesors whenever possible.
-* [Skeletor](http://github.com/degdigital/skeletor) comes preconfigured with our preferred out-of-the-box PostCSS plugins, but developers are encouraged to add new plugins as the need arises on a per-project basis, while keeping the overall goals of future-proof CSS in mind.
+* Site Genesis uses SASS.
+PostCSS may be used if the project contains a significant custom Skeletor implementation.

 **Organization**
-* CSS should be organized into partials and follow DEG's modified Atomic CSS structure of Basics, Components, Templates, & Utilities.
-These partials will be processed using PostCSS and the available configuration options in Skeletor.
+* CSS should be organized into partials and follow Site Genesis standards.

-    ```
-    css
-    |-- basics/
-    |   |-- buttons.css
-    |   |-- headings.css
-    |   |-- ...
-    |-- components/
-    |-- templates/
-    |-- utilities/
-    ```

 **Formatting**
-* Use tabs (4 spaces) for indentation
+* Use tabs (4 spaces) for indentation.
+This can be set in the browser and converted/enforced in sublime text with `Indention: Convert to Tabs`.
+Site genesis files should converted when editied.
-* Use ID selectors sparingly, if at all
+* Use ID selectors sparingly.
+Do not refactor existing CSS selectors to remove IDs, but try not to write new selectors based around IDs.
-* Use classes over generic element tags when possible
+* Use classes over generic element tags when possible.
-* When using multiple selectors in a rule declaration, give each selector its own line
+* When using multiple selectors in a rule declaration, give each selector its own line.
 * Properties should be organized in the most logical order
 * When defining multiple properties, give each property its own line
+* Avoid unnecessary nesting.
+* CSS Formatting can be applied/enforced with the Sublime Plugin CSS Format and then using the command `Format CSS: Expanded`.
+Because of the plugin, Site Genesis code should be formatted quickly and easily, and should be updated and commited before making modifications to the files to make code reviews easier.

     __Bad Formatting__
     ```css